Procedure Guide ·Neuter ·2026

 Cost vs Wellness Plan

-At $150-$300, neutering is a one-time cost.
+At $150-$300, neutering is one-time.
 A wellness add-on runs $120-$300/year.
-The math only works if you also use it for vaccines, annual exams, and other preventive care throughout the year.
+The math works only if you use it for vaccines, exams, and preventive care throughout the year.
 For neutering alone, paying out of pocket is usually cheaper.

 Red flag · Premium creep